Difference between Assets vs Liabilities

 Below is the comparison Table between Assets vs Liabilities

-The basis of Comparison | Assets | Liabilities |
+The Basis of Comparison | Assets | Liabilities |

-Related to | Resources owned by a Firm/Individual/Company etc. | Debt or amount which is owned by a Firm/Individual/Company etc. |
+Related to | Resources owned by a Firm/Individual/Company etc. | Debt or amount owned by a Firm/Individual/Company etc. |

-Meaning | Assets are the properties or valued objects owned by a company that generate income for the future.
-Generally, a future income is possible if they are used efficiently. | Borrowings or any obligations to repayment by the Company are termed as Liabilities.
-It may be short-term or long-term depending upon the nature of Liability. |
+Borrowings or any obligations to repayment by the Company are termed Liabilities.
+It may be short-term or long-term, depending upon the nature of Liability. |

-Depreciation | All Fixed (non-current) assets have a depreciation associated with them.
-Depreciation is the erosion caused primarily due to the regular usage of machine, land, and building.
-The efficiency level of any Fixed assets is assumed to get eroded and hence the valuation gets lowered in Financial terms after each year. | Depreciation can only be applied on Assets as they generate income and hence Liabilities are Non-depreciable. |
+Depreciation | All Fixed (non-current) assets have depreciation associated with them.
+Regular usage of machines, land, and buildings primarily causes erosion, leading to depreciation.
+We assume that the efficiency level of fixed assets erodes over time, leading to a decrease in their financial valuation each year. | Depreciation can only be applied to Assets as they generate income.
+Hence, Liabilities are Non-depreciable. |

 Calculations | Assets = Liabilities+ Owner’s Equity | Liabilities = Assets – Owner’s Equity. |